Doctor’s Orders

 “Ow!
 Auntie, please—!”

-“Engage the lower quadrant,” Mrs Doughty advised.
+“Give particular attention to the lower quadrant,” Mrs Doughty advised.
 “That’s where stubbornness tends to accumulate.”

 Thwack.
 Thwack.